 - Anagen.
-This active growth phase of hair lasts between two and eight years.
+This active growth phase of hair lasts between 2 and 8 years.

 - Catagen.
-This transition phase takes place when the hair stops growing, which lasts about four to six weeks
+This transition phase takes place when the hair stops growing, which lasts about 4 to 6 weeks

 - Telogen.
-The resting phase occurs when the hair falls out, which lasts two to three months
+The resting phase occurs when the hair is neither growing nor falling out, which lasts 2 to 3 months

 On other parts of the body, the process is the same, except the cycle only lasts for about a month.
-This is why hair on the body is shorter than hair on the scalp.
+That’s why hair on the body is shorter than hair on the scalp.

-If your hair was longer than shoulder-length and you got a really short bob, it can take several years to grow the hair back to where it was before.
+For example, if your hair was longer than shoulder-length, and you got a really short bob, it could take several years for your hair to grow back to the length it was before.

 Pattern hair loss

 This type of hair loss is typically permanent, which means that the hair will not grow back.
-The follicle itself shrivels up and is incapable of regrowing hair.
-You might be able to slow down the hair loss process with a prescription oral treatment called finasteride (Propecia), or a topical treatment called minoxidil (Rogaine).
+But if caught early, you might be able to slow down or prevent the hair loss process with a prescription oral treatment called finasteride (Propecia), or a topical treatment called minoxidil (Rogaine).

 Alopecia areata is an autoimmune condition in which the immune system mistakenly attacks the hair follicles.
 Hair typically falls out in small patches on the scalp, but hair loss can happen on other parts of the body, such as the eyebrow, eyelashes, arms, or legs.